powerhousepro69/videoinfox/readme.md

 ** If videoinfox is removed, the directory  ~/.config/videoinfox  will have to be manually deleted.
 <br />

+###  v5.9.45 Fix: Removed an extra slash in Update Location in Code Stats.

 ###  v5.9.44 Fix: Had to fix some headers in Download Playlist.